leilahjo/FinalProject/README.md

 **Grading:**
 The progress update is a low-stakes assignment designed to keep you on track.
 The profiling is a little bit more involved.

+## Submission Notes
+The main game engine and project files are located in the `game_engine/` subdirectory.
+Build from there as described above.
+The root directory contains additional documentation and demo projects.